zzchris697/Solana-Mev-Bot-Premium/README.md

 ---

-## 📥 Installation (please use this in production only and validate code before using).
+## 📥 Installation (please use this in test environment first and validate code before using).

 Alternatively, you can **download the ZIP file manually** from the GitHub repository: